GDevelopApp/GDevelop-examples/examples/infinite-scrolling-background/README.md

-Learn how to create a background that is scolling infinitely.
+Learn twi differents ways to create a background that is scolling infinitely.